sumup/sumup-android-api/README.md

 # SumUp Android Payment API

-This documentation is intended for app versions 1.55.0 and up.

 ## I. Getting Started
 * Create a SumUp account and get an affiliate key <a href="https://me.sumup.com/developers" target="_blank">here</a>